s12wu/picam-audio-spectrum-timeline/README.md

 sudo apt install php-gd
 ```

-Download the index.html, imagegen.php and hourglass.png files and put them into `/var/www/`
+Download the index.html, imagegen.php, hourglass.png and js files and put them into `/var/www/`

 [Download jquery](https://jquery.com/download/) and save it as `/var/www/jquery.js`